simbo1905/ZkToDo2/readme.txt

 	./commandline.build.and.run.txt
 	./eclipse.indigo.build.and.debug.txt

 An article about the ZK, JPA & Spring code in this sample app is at:

 	http://java.dzone.com/articles/test-driving-mvvm-pattern-zk-0

+(Note: articles does *not* cover ZK6 MVVM)